 That’s speculation.
 But there is evidence strongly suggesting that the government influenced Ferguson’s paper in at least one way.
 The evidence concerns the issue of schools closures.
 At the March 16 press conference, Boris, Whitty and Vallance all kept emphasising that schools closures may be necessary at the right time.
 Boris said closing the schools was something the government was keeping ‘under review’.
 Remember that the NEU had been openly agitating for schools closures since March 14, probably with the support of the other eight teaching unions.
 The NEU had even alleged that the government was exploring legal action to keep the schools open.
 So when Boris talked about schools closures as something that was under review on March 16, he was being shifty; keeping schools open depended on whether or not the teaching unions backed down.

 Here’s why this issue points towards a strong likelihood that Ferguson’s research was influenced by the government.
 Astonishingly, in Ferguson’s paper, he too endorsed the shifty idea that the government ‘may’ need to close schools.
 Indeed, the claim can be found in the paper’s abstract – the part of the paper that journalists were most likely to read.
 Ferguson notes that suppressing the virus would involve social distancing and whole households isolating, to which he adds: ‘This may need to be supplemented by school and university closures’.
 Oh, fancy that.
 Exactly the sort of message you would want to hear if you were a politician readying yourself for a possible capitulation to mutinous teaching unions.
-And let’s also not forget that the UCU, the academic union, was threatening to strike to close universities at that time.
+And let’s also not forget that the UCU, the academic union, was trying to shut down universities at that time.
 Ferguson’s message was right on cue there too.

 This matter is so grave, I won’t rely on sarcasm to make the point.
 Ferguson’s paper was supposed to be a serious scientific document modelling a pandemic.
 We were entitled to expect rigour and precision, especially when we were being asked to participate in the nightmare of social distancing for an unspecified period of time.
 Yet when it came to schools and universities, the most that Ferguson’s paper was able to say was that they ‘may’ need to close.
 Where was the precision?
 And if the whole point of social distancing was to prevent mass death, wouldn’t closing schools and universities have been an essential precaution?
 Granted, Ferguson did try to quantify the potential effects of closing schools and universities, arguing that the closures may not be necessary because the NHS might be able to cope without the closures.
 But, still, the argument is a little too convenient.
 Apparently, Ferguson’s modelling just couldn’t quite say for sure whether the NHS would be tipped over the edge if schools and universities remained open.
 And nor did he address the most obvious objection: if the hospitals had started filling up with 80-year-olds, no scientist in their right mind would have blamed it on the virus spreading among young people.
 I cannot see any way to make sense of Ferguson’s equivocation over closing schools and universities other than by assuming that the government required him to include the equivocation in his paper.